 2) Journal of the American Academy of Dermatology.

 3) Ancillary Dermatology journals (including The Journal of Investigative Dermatology).

 4) Ancillary Medical journals/Ethics Conference (i.e. NEJM).

-In addition, each resident is responsible for a Basic Science Lecture (45-60 minutes and done yearly) formally delivered during Grand Rounds/Clinicopathologic Conference on the topic of their choice/interest.
-Residents are expected to obtain a 50% percentile or greater score on the annual practice boards provided by the American Board of Dermatology.
+In addition, each resident is responsible for a Basic Science Lecture each year, given formally delivered during Grand Rounds on the topic of their choice/interest.

 Are there weaknesses?
 Of course, we are biased, but there are relatively few weaknesses.
 There are fewer minority patients in our clinics than found in inner city hospitals, but minorities are not completely lacking.